The Deputy has four minutes to make his initial submission and the Minister of State has four minutes to reply.

 The Minister for Health acknowledges the distress caused by crowded emergency departments to patients, their families and front-line staff working in very challenging conditions in hospitals throughout the country.
 Hospitals are increasingly operating at or above capacity, with year-round demand pressures that increase in the winter months.
 According to the provisional data more than 93,000 patients have been reported as waiting on trolleys across the acute hospital system to date in 2018.

 This reflects the increasing demand for unscheduled care so far this year, especially among patients in the 75 and over age group.
 However, it is important to put the trolley figures in context.
 More than one million people have attended our emergency departments so far this year.
-From May to October 2018 there was a consistent improvement in trolley figures when compared to the same months in 2017.
+From May to October 2018 there was a consistent improvement in trolley figures when compared with the same months in 2017.

 The Minister for Health, Deputy Harris, has welcomed today’s publication of the HSE winter plan 2018-2019 which will run from 1 December 2018 to 31 March 2019.
 The Government has committed significant resources to assist the health services across the winter period and the publication of the HSE service plan outlining how those funds will be spent is to be welcomed.